 The Monroe County Vision Map, shown on the next page combines priority Greenway Opportunities and Road Improvement Opportunities, as well as existing trail improvements, to provide an overall picture of where Monroe County stands in 2018, and where the potential exists to continue to grow transportation alternatives.
 The intention of the map is to serve as guidance for present and future transportation alternatives projects as local, state and federal opportunities become available.
-This map is for guidance only, and meant to provide general assistance to upcoming projects.
+This map is for guidance only, and is meant to provide general assistance to upcoming projects.
 Section I: Executive Summary also includes this map.
 In addition, smaller scale maps provide more detail.

-High Priority Greenway Corridor High Moderate Priority Greenway Corridor Moderate Bloomington Trails & Other Recreational Trails
+High Priority Greenway Corridor --- High Priority Road Improvements Moderate Priority Greenway Corridor --- Moderate Priority Road Improvements Bloomington Trails & Other Recreational Trails Incorporated Areas